loodse/helm-training/02-create-your-own-chart/README.md

 ## Got lost?

-If you're got lost, have a look in `nginx-final`.
+If you got lost, have a look in `nginx-final`.

 ## Support